 This interesting tool will suggest names for your website by combining beginnings and endings automatically.
 You just need to enter words in the left box and enter some endings.
 The tool provides you with suggestions for names, so you don’t have to come up with all the names on your own.
 If you like a name, you can check if it is available right there.

 This search engine is peculiar for an advanced search feature which will help you to set more detailed parameters for your search.
 In addition, this tool helps you in choosing a domain name by providing your competitive advantage.

 The Domize search engine is a clear and easy-to-use tool for quick search of available domains.
 You can install their widget on your website so that your visitors can use the search engine right from your website.

-Choosing a name for your website is a creative process, which with that involves proper solutions to definite issues.
+Choosing a name for your website is a creative process, which that involves proper solutions to definite issues.
 Approach the process of choosing a domain in a rational strategic way and you will definitely succeed in finding an elegant, memorable and successful name for your website.

-If names are not correct, language will not be in accordance with the truth of things. ~Confucius
+If names are not correct, the language will not be in accordance with the truth of things. ~Confucius

 11 responses to “10 Tips on Choosing a Domain Name”

 Tina is a writer who has been working with MotoCMS since early 2010.
 In her articles she covers various aspects of web design and web development.
 She is also a marketing guru for MotoCMS websites.
 You can follow her on Twitter.